tytydraco/yessleep/out/My_wife_and_parents_think_I_came_home_after_going_missing_but_it_isnt_me.md

 All this made us more intrigued than ever, though.
 Maybe the place had been totally covered in trees until very recently - and some recent logging work had revealed it for the first time in decades?
 That seemed like a reasonable explanation, and we decided we’d head back the following weekend with my wife, sister and brother-in-law.
 We all like history and the outdoors and the others would, we sure, be fascinated by the place.

-So - we want back.
+So - we went back.
 Parked the car in the same place as before, retraced our steps as precisely as we could and -

 The tower wasn’t there.